allegroai/clearml-docs/docs/hyperdatasets/single_frames.md

 ### Masks
-A `SingleFrame` can include a URI link to masks file if applicable.
+A `SingleFrame` can include a URI link to a mask file if applicable.
 Masks correspond to raw data where the objects to be detected are marked with colors or different opacity levels in the masks.

 For more information, see [Masks](masks.md).